Python-SIP/sip/sphinx/annotations.rst

     This string annotation serves the same purpose as the :aanno:`Encoding` argument annotation when applied to the type of the variable being defined.

+.. variable-annotation:: HintType

+    .. versionadded:: 4.18

+    This string annotation specifies the type of the argument as it will appear in any generated PEP 484 type hints.
+It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.

 .. variable-annotation:: NoSetter